Living in an apartment alongside large dog breeds can be pretty challenging.

 On the other hand, smaller management firms are often willing to accept your pet if you offer to put down a second deposit or agree to pay slightly more money – essentially, you’ll be paying “pet rent.”

 Unfortunately, a lot of apartment complexes have started implementing breed restrictions.
-Even worse, many of the breed bands target some of the best large dogs for apartments.
+Even worse, many of the breed bans target some of the dogs most appropriate for apartment living.

-But this doesn’t change the fact that it may be difficult for you to find an apartment willing to take in your Doberman, Rottweiler or pit bull.
+But this doesn’t change the fact that it may be difficult for you to find a property willing to take in your Doberman, Rottweiler or pit bull.
 Some complexes even extend their breed restrictions to include everything from Cane Corsos to Shar-Peis.

 If you don’t yet have a dog, it is probably wise to avoid selecting one of those breeds that frequently appear on these restricted lists; but if you’ve already introduced one of these “scary” dogs to your family, you’ll just have to look harder to find an apartment that accepts them.

 This brings up an important point: Be careful when identifying your dog on paperwork as belonging to any breed unless you know for sure what he or she is.

 For example, if you roll down to the local shelter and pick up a 60-pound dog that looks somewhat like a pit bull, you’re probably better off identifying it as a mixed breed dog and leaving out your assumptions.

 It’s largely impossible to determine the breeds that combined to make most shelter dogs, and most have family trees populated by a variety of different breeds and mixtures thereof.